 Saturday, June 21st, 2014 at 5 p.m.

-Please attend the "S.V.A.
-45th Conference & Stonewall Reunion" on Saturday, June 21st, 2014, with your photos and/or spoken remembrances of Storme DeLarverie!
-In the true spirit of Storme, all are welcome!
-New York City public officials present their tributes to Storme, who they virtually all know via the S.V.A., in their speeches on the 45th anniversary of the Stonewall Rebellion.
+Stonewall veterans and friends of Storme attended the "S.V.A.
+45th Conference & Stonewall Reunion" on Saturday, June 21st, 2014, with photos and/or spoken remembrances of SVA's charter member and official Storme DeLarverie!
+In the true spirit of Storme, everyone was welcome!
+Several New York City public officials who attended, presented their tributes to Storme, who they virtually all knew via the S.V.A., in their speeches on the 45th anniversary of the Stonewall Rebellion.

 Post-Humous Bandwagon Updates:

-Shamefully, uphonious Lisa "Sleaza" Cunnistraci failed to show up for Storme's Tribute!
+Shamefully, uphonious Lisa "Sleaza" Cannistraci failed to show up for Storme's Tribute!